grafe-team/grafe-framework/README.md

 ```bash
 grafe generate route -r /helloworld/grafe -m get -w grf --yes
 ```
-In this route we write the same answer as in [generate your first route](#generate-your-first-route).
+In this route we write the same response as in [generate your first route](#generate-your-first-route).
 If we now call this route via our browser (`http://localhost:3000/helloword/grafe/`), we see our 'hello world' in the browser and a 'Grafe greets!' in our console.
 ## Commands
 ### grafe start
 Creates a new grafe project.